Counseling Degrees & Licenses in Tennessee

 • The Tennessee Licensed Professional Counselors Association (TLPCA)

-• Tennessee Counseling Association (TMHCA)
+• Tennessee Counseling Association (TCA)

 • The Tennessee School Counselor Association (TSCA)

-• Tennessee Association of Pastoral Therapists (TAPT)
+• Tennessee Association of Pastoral Therapists (TNAPT)

 • Tennessee Psychological Association (TPA)